-Third Surveillance Audit.
+Fourth Surveillance Audit.
 Therefore, there was no consultation with stakeholders.
+No comments received from stakeholder prior, during and after this annual audit.

 7 Results

 7.1 Main strengths and weaknesses

 The audit of Pinewells demonstrated a good level of compliance with the required criteria of Standard 1, 2, 4 and 5.
 There was reasonable evidence provided to support compliance where a Non-Conformity was not detected.